Handbook of Network Analysis [KONECT -- the Koblenz Network Collection]: Networks

-We do not include certain kinds of networks that lack a complex structure.
+While the KONECT motto asserts that \emph{everything is a network}, this does not imply that everything is a complex network.
+Thus, certain networks have a structure that is trivial in a way that render many network analysis methods moot.
+In KONECT, we do not include such networtks.
 This includes networks without a giant connected component, in which most nodes are not reachable from each other, and trees, in which there is only a single path between any two nodes.
 Note that bipartite relationships extracted from n-to-1 relationships are therefore excluded, as they lead to a disjoint network.
 For instance, a bipartite person--city network containing \emph{was-born-in} edges would not be included, as each city would form its own component disconnected from the rest of the network.
 On the other hand, a band--country network where edges denote the country of origin of individual band members is included, as members of a single band can have different countries of origin.
-In fact the Countries network (\href{http://konect.uni-koblenz.de/networks/dbpedia-country}{\textsf{CN}}) is of this form.
+In fact the Countries network (\href{http://konect.cc/networks/dbpedia-country/}{\textsf{CN}}) is of this form.
 Another example is a bipartite song--genre network, which would only be included in KONECT when songs can have multiple genres.
 As an example of the lack of complex structure when only a single genre is allowed, the degree distribution in such a song--genre network is skewed because all song nodes have degree one, the diameter cannot be computed since the network is disconnected, and each connected component trivially has a diameter of two or less.